splunk/observability-workshop/email-template.md

-# Splunk DevOps Workshop - 11th July 2020
+# Splunk Observability Workshop - 11th July 2020

 ![Splunk Logo](docs/images/splunk-logo.png)

 Hi,

-Thank you for registering for the Splunk DevOps Workshop.
+Thank you for registering for the Splunk Observability Workshop.

 In order to ensure a smooth and enjoyable workshop there are a few prerequisites that need to be completed beforehand.